-Under stock exchange listing standards established pursuant to the Dodd-Frank Act, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other advisor (after considering factors described in Chapter II of this Guide).
+As discussed in more detail in Chapter II of this Guide, under stock exchange listing standards established pursuant to the Dodd-Frank Act, the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel or other advisor.
 The rules require compensation committees to be directly responsible for the appointment, compensation and oversight of the advisors they retain and the company to provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to the advisors.
 Additionally, the charter of a compensation committee must address these rights and responsibilities.
-As noted above, disclosure requirements mandate detailed disclosure of fees and services in respect of consultants who are not independent.
+Disclosure requirements mandate detailed disclosure of fees and services in respect of consultants who are not independent.